-Whether it’s at poolside or “by-the-sea,” at your favorite lake or in your own bathtub, water safety is something we all need to be mindful of – both for our own safety and the safety of youngsters with us.
+Whether it’s at poolside or “by-the-sea,” at your favorite lake or in your own bathtub, water safety is important.
+Water safety something we all need to be mindful of.
+Both for our own safety and the safety of youngsters with us.

 RULE NO. ONE – No electrical appliances around or near water.
 Keep plug-in radios, fans and other small electrical appliances away from bathtubs, showers, sinks and swimming pools.
 If you want music, make sure the radio is battery-powered.

 RULE NO. TWO – Behavior.
 Most accidents and injuries in, on and around the water are the result of unsafe conduct.
 Allow no head-first diving unless you are in an area specifically designated for diving.
 Ban “horseplay” – wet surfaces are no place for running or wrestling, and can result in serious injury.

 RULE NO. THREE – Limit the use of alcohol.
 Alcohol blocks our natural inhibitions, increases our reaction time, interferes with our ability to sense fatigue and can cloud our sense of good judgement.
 All of these are potentially serious if the person affected happens to be operating a powerboat, water skiing, or swimming a little too long, or to far from shore.

 RULE NO. FOUR – Think safety.
 If you’re planning a picnic at poolside, don’t use glassware and china that could shatter into hundreds of dangerous slivers if accidentally dropped.
 Rather, make it a rule allow only paper plates and cups are anywhere near the edge of the pool.